SANAGOdev/SANAGOdev/README.md

 ## About me:

-`I'm a Software Engineer who is currently learning at Epitech :)`
+`I'm a Software Engineer who is currently learning :)`
 ---

 ## Contact me on discord :